 Working in Phoenix

-Trade, transportation, and utilities; professional and business services; education and health services; government; and leisure/hospitality are among the leading industries in Phoenix.
-The largest employers in the city are:
+Trade, transportation, and utilities; education and health services; professional and business services; government; and leisure/hospitality are among the leading industries in Phoenix.
+Explore open nursing jobs in Phoenix in some of the following hospitals, medical systems, skilled nursing facilities, and other settings:

 - Banner Health